 Ovranette works by overriding your menstrual cycle.
-It stops ovulation from occurring so that the ovaries don't release an egg each month, preventing fertilisation.
-It also makes it harder for sperm to enter the womb by thickening the mucus surrounding the entrance and it thins the lining of the womb so that a fertilised egg cannot embed itself.
+It stops ovulation, so the ovaries don't release an egg each month, therefore fertilisation and pregnancy cannot occur.
+It also makes it harder for sperm to enter the womb by thickening the mucus surrounding the cervix and it thins the lining of the womb so that a fertilised egg cannot embed itself.

-Ovranette is over 99% effective if it is taken correctly.
-Forgetting to take it, combining it with certain types of medication or having sickness and diarrhoea can all impact the effectiveness of the pill.
+Ovranette is over 99% effective if it is taken perfectly right.
+Forgetting to take it, combining it with certain types of medication or having sickness and diarrhoea can all impact the effectiveness of the pill, and in real-life, these things happen, giving Ovranette a real-life effectiveness of around 91%.

-Ovranette will start to work right away if you start taking it at the beginning of your cycle.
-You'll be protected from pregnancy right away if you start it on days 1-5 of your period.
-Women with a shorter cycle should take it within days 1-3.
-However you can begin Ovranette at any time but you will need to use condoms, or your preferred barrier method of contraception, for the first seven days if you start it at a different time of the month.
+Ovranette will start to work right away if you start taking it at the beginning of your cycle, on day one of your period.
+You can begin Ovranette at any time but you will need to use condoms, or your preferred barrier method of contraception, for the first seven days if you start it at any other time than day one.

 Ovranette can also be used to ease the symptoms of PMS and provide relief for women experiencing painful, heavy and irregular periods.
 The combined pill is sometimes given to treat acne but this may not prove effective for everyone.